UAE warns citizens against travelling to UK after London attacks

-State news agency WAM quoted senior Foreign Ministry official Ahmed Al Ham Al Dhaheri as saying the warning was based on the ministry's assessment of risks and threats following the attack.
+State news agency WAM quoted senior Foreign Ministry offcial Ahmed Al Ham Al Dhaheri as saying the warning was based on the ministry's assessment of risks and threats following the attack.

 The ministry urged its citizens in Britain to "take extreme caution while moving from one place to another and to avoid public places during this period".